 The ability of your fund to pay your desired benefits is dependent on there being sufficient liquidity.
-It is your responsibility with the help of your adviser to make sure that arrangements are in place to have sufficient cash available in your fund to meet your current and future needs.
+It is your responsibility with the help of your adviser, if you have one, to make sure that arrangements are in place to have sufficient cash available in your fund to meet your current and future needs.
 We will not be able to make your benefit payments unless there are sufficient cleared funds in your Plan bank account.